altano/restaurant-map/README.md

+⚠️ This is mostly vibe-coded.
+Proceed with caution.

 # LA Restaurant Map Builder

-A tool to parse LA Times restaurant data and automatically look up addresses using Google Places API, then export to formats ready for Google My Maps.
+A tool to parse LA restaurant data and automatically look up addresses using Google Places API, then export to formats ready for Google My Maps.

 ## Features